ashblue/fluid-behavior-tree/README.md

 ### Custom Composites

-Fluid Behavior Tree isn't limited to just custom actions and conditions.
+Visual Behavior Tree isn't limited to just custom actions and conditions.
 You can create new composite types with a fairly simple API.
 Here is an example of a basic sequence.

 ```C#